AstroNvim/docs/src/content/docs/recipes/alpha.md

 ### Open Alpha Automatically When No More Buffers

-If you want to make the Alpha dashboard open automatically when you close the last buffer in your session you can add the following to your AstroCore mappings configuration:
+If you want to make the Alpha dashboard/home screen open automatically when you close the last buffer in your session you can add the following to your AstroCore mappings configuration:

 ```lua
 {